michellejm/C4SR_Tutorials/IntroCarto.md

 The data we are using for this tutorial is pre-cleaned.
 We will have another session on finding and cleaning data.

-1. Import shapefile of census tracts for New York State This file came from [the US Census](https://www.census.gov/geo/maps-data/data/cbf/cbf_tracts.html), though it is available in multiple locations, multiple ways
+1. Import shapefile of census tracts for New York State This file came from [the US Census](https://www.census.gov/geo/maps-data/data/cbf/cbf_tracts.html), though it is available in multiple locations, multiple ways:

-	a.
-Go to SHAREFOLDER
+	1. Go to SHAREFOLDER
-	b.
-Find "gz_2010_36.csv"
+	2. Find "gz_2010_36.csv"
-	c.
-Return to Carto >> Add Dataset
+	3. Return to Carto >> Add Dataset
-	d.
-Upload the file here
+	4. Upload the file here
-	e.
-Carto will show you the map view.
+	5. Carto will show you the map view.
 It should look like New York State divided into census tracts.
-	f.
-Return to Data View (with the slider at the top)
+	6. Return to Data View (with the slider at the top)
-	g.
-For clarity, I'm going to edit the metadata and rename my dataset "nyc_censustracts"
+	7. For clarity, I'm going to edit the metadata and rename my dataset "nyc_censustracts"

 2. Add more data from a file